LahavPadan/ORB_SLAM2/README.md

 # About This Fork
-- I downgraded to Windfinch's modifications to Opencv3
+- I downgraded to Windfisch's modifications to Opencv3
 - Added getMap function to system.h and saveMap to system.cc
 ---
 # ORB-SLAM2